hopemumbi/alx-low_level_programming/0x12-singly_linked_lists/README.md

 julien@ubuntu:~/0x12.
 Singly linked lists$
 ```
 <h1>100-first.c</h1>
-Write a function that prints
+Write a function that printf
->You're beat\! and yet, you must allow,\nI bore my house upon my back!\n
+`You're beat\! and yet, you must allow,\nI bore my house upon my back!\n
 before the main function is executed.

 You are allowed to use the `printf` function